 What People Say: The Pros: Nice looking, excellent ventilation, fits well with Smith goggles, great price.
 The Cons: Many complaints about “disorganized design” and ear pads that keep falling out.
 A few sizing issues.

 Recommendation: According to the company “Shredvent: Uses A System Of Helmet Vents To Pull Warm And Moist Air Out Of The Goggles And Exhaust It Out Of The Helmet To Prevent Fogging, Shredwheel: Easy To Dial In A Custom Fit, Even With Gloves On, Shredry: Breathable, Temperature Controlling, Anti-odor And Anti-static Inner Lining So You Will Stay Dry, Comfortable And Warmer In Winter and cooler in summer.”
-Sounds ambitious.
-Wait for others to play guinea pig, then make a decision.
+This is a great helmet for those looking for something light and comfortable.

 What People Say: There are not a whole lot of reviews and that is because those skiers chasing down its designer Ted Ligety don’t have a whole lot of time to waste.
 I know the brand well, own one of their helmets and there is a reason Shred owners don’t chatter about helmets on the internet, they’re off skiing.
 So trust if you will and try it out.